hash-bang/async-chainable/README.md

 Hooks can be defined multiple times - if multiple callbacks are registered they are fired in allocation order in *series*.
 If any hook raises an error the chain is terminated as though a callback raised an error.
 Defined hooks can be `start`, `end`, `timeout` as well as any user-defined hooks.
 Hooks can also be registered within a callback via `this.hook(hook, callback)` unless context is reset.
+Hooks can also have an optional id and an array of prerequisites

-	hook(string, function) // Register a callback against a hook hook(array, function) // Register a callback against a number of hooks, if any fire the callback is called this.hook(...) // Same as above invocations but accessible within a chain
+	hook(string, function) // Register a callback against a hook hook(array, function) // Register a callback against a number of hooks, if any fire the callback is called hook(string, string, function) // Register a named hook hook(string, array, function) // Register a hook with prerequisites hook(string, string, array, function) // Register a named hook with an array of prerequisite hooks this.hook(...) // Same as above invocations but accessible within a chain